Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Wet/Dry, in particular, will strip CO2, as will many canister filters (although a proper set of your canister filter products such as Matrix or Purigen along with LIMITED water spray in return can help).

-This is not to say you cannot use a wet/dry filter for a planted aquarium, as I have succesfully done so with many client aquariums.
+This is not to say you cannot use a wet/dry filter for a planted aquarium, as I have successfully done so with many client aquariums.

 HOWEVER in my controlled tests involving a few of my larger clients where I had dozens of aquariums at my disposal for these tests, the Sponge Filters and much more so the FSB Filter clearly out performed any wet dry filter (this includes exact matches to the popular eshopps wet/dry filters).
 To qualify this statement, what really set the FSB Filters and to a lessor degree the sponge filters apart was the fact these filters do NOT wear off CO2 nearly as much as the typical wet/dry such as the eshopps, thus I was able to maintain these aquariums without the expensive and often time consuming advanced CO2 systems, which my clients who wanted as little hands on with their aquariums in between my weekly visits appreciated greatly!